 *You can use a regular muffin pan to make popovers.
 The shape will be slightly different and this may change your bake time by a few minutes.
 But as long as you're willing to keep an eye on them as they bake, you really don't have to purchase a special pan for these.For the chocolate sauce, microwave the chocolate until completely melted.
 I will microwave for 30 seconds, then give it stir, then microwave another 30 seconds, and so on until melted.
 Then stir in water until you achieve a pourable consistency.
 You can make your chocolate either quite thick or runny based on how much water you add.

 Pour the warm chocolate over the still-warm popovers.
 Sprinkle on a bit more orange zest.I like to serve these with an orange slice for color, health, and just so people know what they're getting into.
 Enjoy! xo.
 Emma

-Credits // Author and Photography by: Emma Chapman
+Credits // Author: Emma Chapman, Photography by: Sarah Rhodes and Emma Chapman